This section deals with appealing First-tier Tribunal refusals at the Upper Tribunal.

 If you have several points to make—for example make this clear.
 You can say “my first reason is”, “my second reason is” etc. Try and stick to one reason at a time, without mixing up different areas of argument (though if the areas of argument are connected, you can say this).

 You can’t interrupt the judge, the Home Office presenting officer, or a witness if they are in the middle of talking.
 If you think the judge is moving on to the next part of the hearing and you haven’t finished what you wanted to say, you can raise your hand.

-The judge will either make a decision then-and-there, or they may "reserve" their decision and let you know in writing at a later date.
+The judge will either make their decision at the end of the hearing, or they may “reserve” their decision and let you know in writing at a later date.

-If the judge makes the decision then-and-there that the First-tier Tribunal made an error of law, they may proceed to hear the appeal so they can make a fresh decision immediately, or they made decide that it is necessary to hear new evidence or consider new documents and so they will arrange a hearing at a later date.
+If the judge makes the decision on the day that the First-tier Tribunal made an error of law, they may proceed to hear the appeal so they can make a fresh decision immediately, or they made decide that it is necessary to hear new evidence or consider new documents, and so they will arrange a hearing at a later date.